compliance

 Product Traceability Requirements

-One of the big focus pieces of the GPSR sets stringent product traceability requirements, meaning businesses will need to ramp up their tracking capabilities for raw materials right through to sale.
+One of the big focus pieces of the GPSR sets stringent product traceability requirements, meaning businesses need to ramp up their tracking capabilities for raw materials right through to sale.
+This regulation requires more comprehensive material traceability record-keeping of your product’s journey from production to sale.

-In particular, Article 9 of the GPSR details the ensure their product’s traceability by providing “product identification elements”.
-This requires batch, lot numbers and/or serial numbers to be tracked through the production process.
+In particular, Article 9 of the GPSR details how to establish product traceability through “product identification elements”.
+This requires batch numbers, lot numbers and/or serial numbers to be tracked through the production process.

 Testing Requirements

-Adherence to EU standards, such as REACH-substance testing, flammability tests, and more, gives you the assurance that your goods are safe and ready for the market and will make sure you are GPSR compliant.
+Adherence to EU standards, such as REACH-substance testing, flammability tests, and more, gives you the assurance that your goods are safe and ready for the market.

 The various types of testing available serve a range of purposes and will differ based on the products you make.